rohanrao619/Library_Management_Android_App/README.md

 # Library Management Android App

 This project is an Android application developed using Android Studio that can be used by users/admin to perform various Library related operations such as searching books, seeing books issued to the user, re-issuing books, adding/removing/updating book, collecting fines etc. The App uses Google Firebase Cloud Firestore as the back-end database for storing details of books and users.
 Cloud Messaging is used to send notifications to users if a return deadline is approaching/fine is increased and when a new book is added to Library by an admin.
 Cloud Functions are used to monitor the database and update fines, trigger notifications.
-The App has a user-friendly interactive interface and is easy to use.
+The App has a user-friendly and interactive interface.

 ## Features
 * Simple and minimal Layout Designs.